rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 Apparently, It's all about symmetry, <br>
 And a little-bit symmetry breaking here and, <br>
 And a little-bit symmetry breaking there and, <br>
-lol.
+Lol.
 It's broken.
 And we are pissing in our pants.

 zz